sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

     identifier: monitoring-as-code
 ---

-Sensu's end-to-end monitoring as code allows you to manage your observability workflows the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
+Sensu's end-to-end monitoring as code approach allows you to manage your observability workflows the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
-Monitoring as code combines composable building blocks with robust APIs so you can define your entire observability workflow as declarative YAML or JSON code and improve visibility, reliability, portability, and repeatability.
+Monitoring as code combines composable building blocks with robust APIs so you can define your entire observability workflow as declarative YAML or JSON code and improve workflow visibility, reliability, portability, and repeatability.

-When a new endpoint starts up, like a cloud compute instance or Kubernetes Pod, Sensu automatically registers itself with the platform and starts collecting observability data according to the code in your configuration files.
+When a new endpoint starts up, like a cloud compute instance or Kubernetes Pod, Sensu automatically registers itself with the platform and starts collecting observability data according to the code in your workflow configuration files.
 Teams can share and remix observability workflows for collecting events and metrics, diagnosing issues, sending alerts, and automatically remediating problems.

-- Share, edit, review, and version your Sensu workflow configuration files just like you would with other "as code" solutions, within one team or among teams across your organization.
+- Share, edit, review, and version your observability workflow configuration files just like you would with other "as code" solutions, within one team or among teams across your organization.
 - Maintain revision control and change history for your observability workflows.
 - Export the Sensu configuration for one environment and replicate the same configuration in other environments.
-- Remove, restore, back up, and recover Sensu instances based on Sensu workflow configuration files.
+- Remove, restore, back up, and recover Sensu instances based on your Sensu configuration files.
 - Include your observability workflow in your centralized continuous integration/continuous delivery (CI/CD) pipeline to keep your observability workflows aligned with your product and services.

 To get started with monitoring as code, you'll need a [repository][11] and [configuration files][13] that contain your resource definitions.

 ## Create a monitoring as code repository

-A monitoring as code repository will include configuration files that contain the resource definitions you use in your observability workflow.
+Create a monitoring as code repository for the configuration files that contain the Sensu resource definitions you use in your observability workflow.
-You can use any source control repository for maintaining your observability workflow configuration files, but you'll need to decide how to structure your repository.
+You can use any source control repository.

-The way you will use your Sensu resource [configuration files][13] will help you choose the best structure for your monitoring as code repository.
+The way you will use your [configuration files][13] will help you choose the best structure for your monitoring as code repository.

-For example, if you are likely to share individual workflow components or manage your Sensu configuration files as part of your CI/CD workflow, it probably makes sense to use individual configuration files for different types of resources: one file for all of your checks, one file for all of your handlers, and so on.
+For example, if you are likely to share workflow components or manage your configuration files as part of your CI/CD workflow, it probably makes sense to use individual configuration files for different types of resources: one file for all of your checks, one file for all of your handlers, and so on.
-If you want to facilitate even more granular sharing, you can save one resource definition per file.
+If you want to facilitate more granular sharing, you can save one resource definition per file.

-If you want to share complete end-to-end Sensu workflows with your colleagues, you might save all of the resource definitions for each workflow in a single configuration file.
+If you want to share complete end-to-end observability workflows with your colleagues, you might save all of the resource definitions for each workflow in a single configuration file.
 This allows others to read through an entire workflow without interruption, and it's convenient for demonstrating a complete Sensu workflow.
 However, a single configuration file that includes every resource type isn't the best structure for CI/CD management or sharing resources among teams.